 - Generally has an expected lifetime of at least 3 years

 The classic types of medical equipment to which Medicare gives coverage are things like wheelchairs, crutches and walkers, which are seen as medically necessary.

-Original Medicare Part B coverage typically extends to 80 % of the cost of any durable medical equipment and you will have to pay your co-payment of 20%, and, if it applies, your deductible.
+Original Medicare Part B coverage typically extends to 80 % of the Medicare-approved cost of any durable medical equipment and you will have to pay your coinsurance payment of 20%, and, if it applies, your deductible.

 What Original Medicare Part B doesn’t give coverage to, are what it calls “comfort or convenience items“, things such as shower chairs, air purifiers or a wigs.